-- Three years of formal, full-time study in a Canadian secondary or post-secondary institution with accepted English proficiency or a similar institution outside Canada approved by the University College; - 75% on the Alberta ELA 30-1 Diploma Examination (not the blended grade) or 80% on Alberta ELA 30-1 (blended grade), or the equivalent course from other Canadian provinces; - International Baccalaureate Higher Level English with a minimum grade of 6.0; - Advanced Placement English with a grade of 5.0; - ENGL 204 or 205 (or equivalent) with a grade of B-(Alpha 4.00 scale); - Canadian Academic English Language (CAEL) Assessment with a minimum score of 70; - International English Language Testing System (IELTS) with a score of 6.5, 5.0 on each band; - Michigan English Language Assessment Battery (MELAB) with a score of 90; - Completion of the ASPECT program to level 7; - Test of English as a Foreign Language (TOEFL) - paper-based: 580 (or 570 accompanied by a Test of Written English (TWE) score of 4); - internet based: 86 (with a minimum score of 21 on each of the four tested areas). - A passing grade in an English for Academic Purposes (EAP) program which is accepted as a means of satisfying English Language Proficiency by another recognized Canadian university, and whose English Language Proficiency requirement is at least as demanding as is that of The King's University College. - King's administered English Language Studies Assessment Test (ELSAT) with an acceptable score.
+- Three years of formal, full-time study in a Canadian secondary or post-secondary institution with accepted English proficiency or a similar institution outside Canada approved by the University College; - 75% on the Alberta ELA 30-1 Diploma Examination (not the blended grade) or 80% on Alberta ELA 30-1 (blended grade), or the equivalent course from other Canadian provinces; - International Baccalaureate Higher Level English with a minimum grade of 6.0; - Advanced Placement English with a grade of 5.0; - ENGL 204 or 205 (or equivalent) with a grade of B-(Alpha 4.00 scale); - Canadian Academic English Language (CAEL) Assessment with a minimum score of 70; - International English Language Testing System (IELTS) with a score of 6.5, 5.0 on each band; - Michigan English Language Assessment Battery (MELAB) with a score of 90; - Completion of the ASPECT program to level 7; - Pearson Test of English (Academic) (PTE): An overall score of at least 59; - Test of English as a Foreign Language (TOEFL) paper-based: 580 (or 570 accompanied by a Test of Written English (TWE) score of 4); internet based: 86 (with a minimum score of 21 on each of the four tested areas). - A passing grade in an English for Academic Purposes (EAP) program which is accepted as a means of satisfying English Language Proficiency by another recognized Canadian university, and whose English Language Proficiency requirement is at least as demanding as is that of The King's University College.

+• King's administered English Language Studies Assessment Test (ELSAT) with an acceptable score.